mkucmus/doc/developer/architecture/overview.rst

 Bundles
 -------
 It’s a place where a business logic from the components is integrated with used Symfony Framework.
-By separating business logic from the framework, it’s easily to focus and maintain business aspects of the application and the integration with framework.
+By separating business logic from the framework, it’s easier to focus and maintain business aspects of the application and the integration with the framework.

 Components
 ----------
 It’s a heart of our software.
-Here lies are business rules of the loyalty program.
+Here, lies are business rules of the loyalty program.
 Components have been created with Domain Driven Design in mind.
-So if you’re familiar with this concept you can find here know to you patterns like domain models and infrastructure objects.
+So if you’re familiar with this concept, you can find here to know your patterns like domain models and infrastructure objects.